Support

 Sands

 Sands exists to reduce the number of babies dying and to support anyone affected by the death of a baby, before, during or shortly after birth, whenever this happened and for as long as they need support.
+Their helpline number is 0808 164 3332, you can also email them at helpline@sands.org.uk.

 Child Bereavement UK

 Child Bereavement UK helps families to rebuild their lives when a child grieves or when a child dies.
-We support children and young people (up to the age of 25) when someone important to them has died or is not expected to live, and parents and the wider family when a baby or child of any age dies or is dying.
+They offer support to children and young people (up to the age of 25) when someone important to them has died or is not expected to live, and parents and the wider family when a baby or child of any age dies or is dying.
+Their helpline number is 0800 02 888 40.
+You can contact them by email on helpline@childbereavementuk.org and they also have an online chat.

 Carers UK

-A charity providing support options for carers in the UK, whether your query is regarding finances, emotional support or your rights as a carer, Carers UK is there to provide support for your situation.
+Carers UK supports options for carers in the UK, whether your query is regarding finances, emotional support or your rights as a carer, Carers UK is there to provide support for your situation.
 You can seek advice via their email advice@carersuk.org or directly via their helpline on 0808 808 7777.

 NHS Choices Website